Use Adobe Stock assets in AEM Assets

 Create an IMS configuration

-- Navigate to AEM > Tools > Security > Adobe IMS Configurations .
+- Click on AEM logo.
+Navigate to Tools > Security > Adobe IMS Configurations .
 Click Create and select Cloud Solution > Adobe Stock .

 - Either reuse an existing certificate or select Create new certificate .